chime/terraform-aws-alternat/README.md

 - Most of the time, except when the instance is actively being replaces, NAT traffic should be routed through the NAT instance and NOT through the NAT Gateway.
 You should monitor your logs for the text "Failed connectivity tests!
 Replacing route" and alert when this occurs as you may need to manually intervene to resolve a problem with the NAT instances.

+- There are four Elastic IP addresses for the NAT instances and four for the NAT Gateways.
+Be sure to add all eight addresses to any external allow lists if necessary.

 ## Contributing